world-class/REPL/slack/README.md

 ## For developers & contributors
-### Slack app integrations
+### Slack Onboarding
-#### GreetBot
+#### Slack Onboarding Workflow ('Slack Tutor')
-[GreetBot](https://greet.bot/) welcomes new students joining the workspace to guide them on their journey from the very beginning by pointing them to this repository and other useful resources.
-Right now, the custom message sent by the bot is as follow:
+A Slack workflow welcomes new students joining the workspace to guide them on their journey from the very beginning by pointing them to this repository and other useful resources.
+Right now, the custom message sent by the workflow is as follow:
 ```
 Hey @new_user_name!
 Welcome aboard.
 A few key points you will want to know to get started: